Calcutta Cricket and Football Club: Cricket

-The Club was founded as the "Calcutta Cricket Club Clippers" by British expatriates who had come over with the British East India Company.
+CC&FC's oldest sporting department is first-class cricket, which was incepted as the "Calcutta Cricket Club Clippers" by British expatriates who had come over with the British East India Company.
 Have been in existence since 1792, it is the second oldest cricket club in the world after Marylebone Cricket Club.
-On 23 February 1792, Madras Courier reported the schedule of match between Calcutta Cricket Club and a team from Barrackpore, and the news was later highlighted by Irwin Rosenwater on The London Times.
+On 23 February 1792, Madras Courier reported the schedule of a match between Calcutta Cricket Club and a team from Barrackpore, and the news was later highlighted by Irwin Rosenwater on The London Times.
+The club later played in annual fixtures against numerous British regimental teams stationed in both Fort William and Barrackpur Cantonment.
+According to The Bengal Hurkaru and Chronicle, they also played against other visiting teams, consisting Old Etonians, Old Harrovians and alumni of both the Oxford and Cambridge University.